01794 340 100

 Is Sending a Fundraising Letter Out of Date?

-Sending a fundraising letter is a tried and tested way of asking individuals, businesses and organizations for donations, but does that mean that it’s the most effective way of asking?
+Whether you’re fundraising for Children In Need or a local charity, how you do so is ever important, especially when it comes to maximizing your donations.
+For example, sending a fundraising letter is a tried and tested way of asking individuals, businesses and organizations for donations, but does that mean that it’s the most effective way of asking?

 After writing a few blog posts over the last couple weeks on the digital trends of fundraising, it got me thinking that perhaps sending an old school fundraising letter, on actual paper, could be an out-dated practice.